 When clothes shopping in general, thrifting or not, it’s easy to fall into the trap of fast fashion.
 Buying something because it’s the hottest trend of the moment is so easy.

-Something I do in my head when I’m shopping is think of how often I’ll wear the item and if it is still cost-effective.
+While you’re shopping, consider who often you will wear the item and if it is still cost-effective.
 Take for example my Birkenstocks.
-As someone who rarely buys clothing full price, seeing a pair of Birks at 98.00 is S C A R Y to me.
-But when I think about it in my head, my first pair of Birks were thrifted and I wore them till they fell apart.
-Comfortable, versatile and will get lots of use.
-If I spend 98.00 and wear them at least 98 times, that’s a dollar use each time they are worn.
+As someone who rarely buys clothing full price, seeing a pair of Birks at $98.00 seems a bit steep.
+If I spend $98.00 and wear them at least 98 times, that’s a dollar use each time they are worn.
 My feet have stopped growing and I will probably wear this more than 98 times.
 Okay, I can purchase these.